omarvides/crud-challenge-backend/README.md

 This repository is already configured with a .drone.yml file that contains all the steps to

 - Run in a Drone.io server
-- Start and stop the data services containers that it needs
+- Start and stop the data services containers that it needs (mongodb in this case)
 - Package the API into a docker container, it uses the docker/Dockerfile found in this repository

-I'm currently using a Drone.io server I personally created using terraform, hosted on Digital Ocean, it is located at
+I'm currently using a Drone.io server I personally created using terraform, hosted on Digital Ocean, managed by terraform, it is located at

 https://github.clouderx.com